Traditional Braces – Ripon, WI

-Traditional metal braces have been a trusted method for straightening teeth for decades for one simple reason: they provide fantastic, reliable results.
-Over a period of one to two years, traditional braces can successfully bring misaligned teeth into their proper position.
+Traditional metal braces in Ripon have been a trusted method for straightening teeth for decades for one simple reason: they provide fantastic, reliable results.
+Over a period of one to three years, traditional braces can successfully bring misaligned teeth into their proper positions.

 - Reliable results

 - Most affordable option in orthodontics — your insurance may even cover the treatment!

 - Kids and teens love customizable, bright brackets, while adults often gravitate toward subtler options

 - No removable pieces to keep up with, which is especially beneficial for young patients

 - People of all ages are good candidates for traditional metal braces

 - Straighter teeth have a reduced risk of decay, premature wear and tear, and breakage